abelborges/abelborges.github.io/_posts/2020-05-08-thompson-sampling.md

 That means we believe that pretty much anything can happen in both scenarios.
-There may be better choices; if you think about it, that's indeed a very strong assumption, but follow along for now.
+There may be better choices; if you think about it, that implies very strong assumptions, but follow along for now.

 This way, $$P(\theta_B > \theta_A) = 0.5$$ and A and B
 are equally likely to be chosen.